milador/RaspberryPi-Joystick/NSGamepad/README.md

   12. Connect the data (USB A Male) port of the (USB A Female to Dual USB Male Extra Power Data Y Extension) Cable to your Nintendo Switch.

-  13. Press and hold the Mode button on Mayflash Magic NS to enter the NS.
+  13. Press and hold the Mode button on Mayflash Magic NS to select NS mode.
 The LED should turn Red for Nintendo Switch.

 ### Option2 :